Kansas Sexual Battery and Rape Laws

 This article will discuss rape, sexual battery, and criminal sodomy, along with potential penalties a defendant faces after conviction.

-Penalties for Rape Crimes in Kansas
+What Are the Penalties for Rape in Kansas?

 In Kansas, a person commits the crime of rape by engaging in sexual intercourse (vaginal penetration, however slight) without the victim's consent when: